 Two of Jacob and Piety Lineberry‘s sons served together in the 29th Virginia Regiment during the Civil War, George (my great, great grandfather) and Wesley Bird Lineberry.
-Sometime around 1908, Wesley wrote a letter that was published in his local newspaper recounting some of his war memories.
-Then many years later, my great Uncle Leonard, who must have heard handed down stories, narrated the following:
+Sometime around 1908, Wesley wrote a letter that was published in his local newspaper recounting some of his war memories.1 Then many years later, my great Uncle Leonard, who must have heard handed-down stories, narrated in an audio recording about 1980 the following:

 Among my great uncle Leonard’s genealogy records is an undated letter (circa 1960) from Mable Wolfe relating her conversation with Wesley’s daughter, Effie Redding.